-Craig and I visited the Mekong Delta last time we were Vietnam in 2003, we were really keen to take the kids there and experience one of the many Mekong Delta tours that are available to experience the wonderful Mekong Delta tours for themselves.
+Craig and I visited the Mekong Delta last time we were Vietnam in 2003, we were really keen to take the kids on one of the many Mekong Delta tours that are available to experience the wonderful Mekong Delta for themselves.
 Originally Craig had said he wanted to do a homestay on the Mekong but we didn’t have enough time in HCMC to fit it in which was a shame.
 We were determined they wouldn’t miss out though so a day trip was the only other option.

 There are plenty of different tour groups that will take you to the Mekong Delta and they are a well oiled machines.
 The groups cover off the different districts of HCMC for hotel pick ups ensuring that the buses are on the road and heading to Mekong within the time frames specified.
 Traffic is mayhem in HCMC and this ensures that the tours run on schedule.

 We only had a short stay in Vietnam but if you are able to stay longer I found this brilliant post detailed how to spend 3 weeks in Vietnam and I honestly believe that the longer you have the better and there is plenty of things to do to fill in 3 weeks, a Mekong Delta Homestay would be my first recommendation!
 Once the kids are all grown up and off our hands, I would love to ride a motorbike across Vietnam from the South to the North of the country.

 We found that the easiest way to book tours was through the hotel tour desk.
 As I’ve said in previous posts we arrived in HCMC very late and didn’t realise that our hotel had one, we were out and about the next day and came across the one below and found them to be great also.
 Once we realised that there was one where we were staying though we booked our tickets to the Vietnamese Water Puppets and our Cyclo Saigon tour through them and were able to charge it to our room.

 N: Dai Ly Ve May Bay